Our Services

 Chronic mesh pain rarely signals a life-threatening issue, but you should contact your healthcare team if you experience:

-If you're uncertain whether your symptoms require medical attention, try Ubie's free Chronic Pain Symptom Checker for personalized guidance based on your specific symptoms and health history.
+If you're uncertain whether your symptoms require medical attention or want to better understand what might be causing your pain, try Ubie's free AI symptom checker to get personalized insights based on your specific symptoms and health history.

 Above all, always speak to a doctor before starting new treatments or if your symptoms worsen.
 A medical professional can rule out complications, adjust medications, or refer you for imaging or specialist consultation if needed.